rbarilani/git-bump-sh/README.md

 ## Limitations, conventions and assumptions

 * Follow semantic versioning
-* Tag are used only for release versioning
+* Tags are used only to mark a release
-* The first git tag is up to you
 * A CHANGELOG.md markdown file is used to track changes
 * Run this command from the root of your project folder (where CHANGELOG.md resides)